Diversity On Its Own Is Not Enough

 Why should you focus on diversity AND inclusion?

-With 75% of organisations saying they see diversity and inclusion as a top priority, leaders are switching on to the idea that these qualities really matter.
+With 75% of organisations saying they see diversity and inclusion as a top priority, leaders are switching to the idea that these qualities matter.
 After all, they can bring great rewards to workplaces.
 Here are four of them.

-• Greater innovation and more ideas
+• More incredible innovation and more ideas

 • More talent